kostajh/drupal-rebuild/README.md

-drubuild
+drupal-rebuild
 ==============

-drubuild (drupal + rebuild) is an experimental rewrite of Drush Rebuild using Symfony2 components.
+`drupal-rebuild` is an experimental rewrite of Drush Rebuild using Symfony2 components.